Enterprise AI | | 21 min read

 5. Build Human Review and Escalation Paths

-Human review should be required for customer commitments, financial impact, safety risk, regulatory decisions, high-value exceptions, production changes, and vendor or employee escalations.
+Human review should be required for customer commitments, financial impact, safety risk, regulatory decisions, major exceptions, production changes, and vendor or employee escalations.
 AI should make the review process easier by summarizing evidence and highlighting uncertainty.

 6. Measure Operational Impact